axibase/axibase-collector-docs/jobs/docker/volume-size.md

 To gather container sizes using Axibase Collector, set **Container Size Interval** to an interval 60 minutes or longer.

-To minimize the load on the disk subsystem, this interval will be applied to running containers, while the size of inactive containers will be collected less frequently, as specified by the Property Interval.
+To minimize the load on the disk subsystem, this interval is applied to running containers, while the size of inactive containers is collected less frequently, as specified by Property Interval.

 ### Container Size Metrics